-If you have any questions or comments regarding the Marquette University and Medical College of Wisconsin Department of Biomedical Engineering, we are here to help!
+If you have any questions or comments regarding the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering, we are here to help!

 Report a Problem

-If you think that your company might be interested in sponsoring an outreach project or that your school might be interested in having our team visit and talk to your students, please contact Dr. Frank Pintar.
+If you think that your organization might be interested in sponsoring an outreach project or creating opportunities for your students to learn more about the field of biomedical engineering, please contact Education Program Coordinator, Denise Ron.